-Effective coaching entails encouraging people to work toward their full potential rather than focusing on their existing faults as a permanent obstacle.
+Effective coaching encourages people to work toward their full potential rather than focus on their existing faults as a permanent obstacle.
 So many managers look at employees and see what they're not rather than what they could be.
 That's why so many fast, accurate tellers who are not particularly personable end up working the drive-up window.
-The branch manager thinks, "Well, Mary is quick and accurate, and it won't matter if she's a sourpuss if she works the drive-up."
+The branch manager thinks, Well, Mary is quick and accurate, and it won't matter if she's a sourpuss if she works the drive-up.

 Instead, the manager could have been saying to Mary, "You're already the quickest, most accurate teller we have.
-If you work on your cross-selling skills and developing relationships with members, you could be our top seller, too!"
+If you work on your cross-selling skills and develop relationships with members, you could be our top seller too!"

-There's an old saying that there's no such thing as a stupid question, but if you're working to become an effective sales and service coach, I have one that comes close.
-Here's an example: "Why didn't you say something to that member about a home equity loan?"
-Why is that the wrong question?
-It forces employees to defend themselves and come up with an excuse.
+There's an old saying that there's no such thing as a stupid question, but if you're working to become an effective sales-and-service coach, I have one that comes close: "Why didn't you . . .?"
+For example, "Why didn't you say something to that member about a home equity loan?"
+This is the wrong kind of question because it forces employees to defend themselves and make excuses.

 Say I ask my son, "Why didn't you clean your room?"

-Does he respond, "Because I failed you, father," or "Because I had no desire to do so, Dad"?
-No, he goes through a litany of excuses: "I'm not the only one who messed it up."
+Does he respond, "Because I failed you, Father," or "Because I had no desire to do so, Dad"?

+No, he goes through a litany of excuses:

+"I'm not the only one who messed it up."

 "I didn't hear you."

 "I had too much homework."

 What is the appropriate question?
-The right question points employees toward the full potential of their sales and service talents.
-In this example, the right question might be:
+The right question points employees toward the full potential of their sales-and-service talents.
+In this example, the right line of questioning might look like this: